A Typical Online Learning Environment

 You might be present only in an audit capacity so you would have limited access to specific areas of the learning management system and course area.

 Students usually post a short biographical data sheet about him/herself to the class so that classmates get to know something about you.
-The professor will also do the same.
+You can expect the instructor to do the same.
 Some online universities allow for a specific area where the bios remain separate throughout the full course and others just have them posted to a bio area or conference area specific for bios.
 Again, this varies by university set-up.

 Area for case studies and discussion if the professor uses items such as this in the course.